1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 #### * Do make your properties concrete

+Do not name your properties like "data" or "dynamicData" and so on.
+You must not include dynamic JSON data within your properties (eg. a property called data containing a dynamic JSON string).

 #### * Do use the right data type for your properties

+For more information, see: [ABAP Dictionary Type to EDM.Type Mapping](https://help.sap.com/viewer/68bf513362174d54b58cddec28794093/7.51.6/en-US/54a326519eff236ee10000000a445394.html).

 #### * Do represent quantities and monetary amounts as Edm.Decimal